codingkuzzi/min-boilerplate-js/README.md

 12. Create .env file in the root/top level of the project.
 13. Add .env file in the .gitignore file.
 14. May need to install "Allow-Control-Allow-Origin:" extension to Chrome to have the API key to work.

+Gulp Serve runs - browserSync (a server)
+1. jsBuild: reloads the page
+2. jsBrowserify - makes Node code work in the browser 2a. concatInterface: combines all the interface-js files into a single file
+3. jshint - linter that checks code for errors
+4. bower -
+4a. bowerJS - takes the vendor JavaScript and combines all vendor JavaScripts into vendor.min.js 4b. bowerCSS - takes the vendor CSS and combines all vendor CSS into vendor.css
+5. Watches for changes in the js folder, bower.json, all html, and .scss, and then runs the corresponding tasks if there are any changes.

+Gulp Build runs -
+1. clean: deletes the build and tmp folders
+2. jsBrowserify - makes Node code work in the browser
+3. bower -
+3a. bowerJS - takes the vendor JavaScript and combines all vendor JavaScripts into vendor.min.js 3b. bowerCSS - takes the vendor CSS and combines all vendor CSS into vendor.css
+4. cssBuild - turns scss files and converts them to css